ppdx999/clazyfiler/README.md

+[This project is under progress]

 # clazyfiler

-Fully Customizable Filer written in Rust
+Fully Customizable TUI Filer written in Rust